Lamar Advertising to appear at - GuruFocus.com

-BATON ROUGE, La., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company ( LAMR) today announced that Sean Reilly, CEO of Lamar Advertising Company, is scheduled to participate in a question-and-answer session at the Morgan Stanley Technology, Media and Telecom Conference on Wednesday, March 8, 2023 at approximately 12:10 p.m.
+BATON ROUGE, La., March 02, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company ( LAMR) today announced that Sean Reilly, CEO of Lamar Advertising Company, is scheduled to participate in an outdoor advertising panel at the Wolfe Research Third Annual Real Estate and Housing Conference on Thursday, March 2, 2023 at approximately 11:00 a.m.
 EST.

 About Lamar Advertising Company